 Granada’s signature pastry (with origins in Al-Andalus as well), these homemade delights are a must-try.
 They consist of a delicate sponge cake soaked in milk and spices, which is wrapped around sweet custard.
 They’re perfect with coffee.

-Pomegranates (granadas)
+Pomegranates (Granadas)

-Taberna Mas Que Vinos
+Restaurante Más Que Vinos

-This lovely little bar/restaurant is around the corner from the main streets and really worth a visit.
-Their wine list is decent and reasonably priced, and their tapas are made using top ingredients.
-When we saw a slice of cheese on bread as our first tapa we were a bit disappointed– but then it turned out to be the most delicious bite of cheese we’d had in a long time!
+When we saw a slice of cheese on bread as our first tapa we were a bit disappointed—but then it turned out to be the most delicious bite of cheese we'd had in a long time!

 Pastelería López-Mezquita